drivendataorg/zamba/docs/docs/train-tutorial.md

 ### 5. Test your configuration with a dry run

 Before kicking off the full model training, we recommend testing your code with a "dry run".
 This will run one training and validation batch for one epoch to quickly detect any bugs.
 See the [Debugging](debugging.md) page for details.

+## Files that get written out during training

+ You can specify where the outputs should be saved with `--save-dir`.
+If no save directory is specified, `zamba` will write out incremental `version_n` folders to your current working directory.
+For example, a model finetuned from the provided `time_distributed` model (the default) will be saved in `version_0`.

+`version_0` contains:

+* `train_configuration.yaml`: The full model configuration used to generate the given model, including `video_loader_config` and `train_config`.
+To continue training using the same configuration, or to train another model using the same configuration, you can pass in `train_configurations.yaml` (see [Specifying Model Configurations with a YAML File](yaml-config.md)) along with the `labels` filepath.
+* `hparams.yaml`: Model hyperparameters.
+These are included in the checkpoint file as well.
+* `time_distributed.ckpt`: Model checkpoint.
+You can continue training from this checkpoint by passing it to `zamba train` with the `--checkpoint` flag:
+    ```console
+    $ zamba train --checkpoint version_0/time_distributed.ckpt --data-dir example_vids/ --labels example_labels.csv
+    ```
+* `events.out.tfevents.1632250686.ip-172-31-15-179.14229.0`: [TensorBoard](https://www.tensorflow.org/tensorboard/get_started) logs.
+You can view these with tensorboard:
+    ```console
+    $ tensorboard --logdir version_0/
+    ```
+* `val_metrics.json`: The model's performance on the validation subset
+* `test_metrics.json`: The model's performance on the test (holdout) subset
+* `splits.csv`: Which files were used for training, validation, and as a holdout set.
+If split is specified in the labels file passed to training, `splits.csv` will not be saved out.